 8. The Tori counter & bar stools in leather will match with the pepper cowhide rug in color and mirror in materials.
 Plus, they will tuck nicely under my bar counter.

 9. The Addison bookcase in ebony will be a great storage addition in my bathroom for extra toiletries.
 A large bathroom is the best place to take advantage of storage space in a micro-apartment.

-10. The Portica console table with a dark top will slip right under my Manhattan frame and serve as a great entryway spot to drop miscellaneous items.
+10. The Portica console table with a dark top will serve as a great entryway spot to drop miscellaneous items.

 11. If more seating is needed, the Sidney leather ottoman sits nicely at the end of any bed.